 Establish Reasonable Expectations

-Be prepared to change gears when things don't go as expected.
-When planning a vacation with young children, many parents will think ahead to incorporate some activities that they think their children will love.
-Many times, this works out great and everyone has a wonderful and memorable time.
-Other times, it simply doesn't work for some reason or another and the child simply is not interested in the activity or location.
-When things seem to be going poorly and you're getting signals that they're not getting better, it's often better to change gears and try a new location.
+Other times, it simply doesn't work for some reason or another and the child is not interested in the activity or location.
+When things seem to be going poorly, it's often better to change gears and try a new location.
 Even something as simple as a park or a short walk may be enough to get things back on track.

 Don't Forget to Take the Camera

-Even if you find yourself struggling while on vacation with your young children, take as many photos and videos as you possibly can.
-While the moments may not be ideal and it can be difficult to lug around the equipment, things will always look much better in the photos you take.
-Only months or weeks later, looking back will almost always bring a smile to your face, regardless of the context of the photos or videos.
+If you find yourself struggling on vacation with your children, take as many photos and videos.
+While the moments may not be ideal and it can be difficult to lug around the equipment, things will look much better in the photos taken.
+Only months or weeks later, looking back will bring a smile to your face, regardless of the context of the photos or videos.

 It might also be comforting to know that each subsequent vacation or trip with young children gets a little bit easier, although there can always be some exceptions to that rule.
 Enjoy vacations as much as possible, sometimes just letting things fall where they may.
 Looking back, these are the times as parents that you'll always cherish.